 - Shape the beignets.
 Line a baking tray with parchment paper and lightly dust it with flour.
 Punch the dough and fold it on itself to remove the air.
 Divide the dough into 11 equal pieces.
 Roll each piece into a tight ball between the palms of your hands and place them slightly apart on the tray.
 Loosely cover with a damp tea towel and leave to rise for 15 min (they only need to puff up just a bit).

 - Fry the beignets.
-Stir together the sugar and cinnamon into a deep plate.
+Stir together the sugar and cinnamon on a deep plate.
 Line another plate with paper towels.
 Heat a pan over medium heat no more than a third full with oil to 180°C (355°F) or until a cube of bread browns in 30 seconds.
-Gently place the beignets, 2 at a time, and cook for 2min30 per side.
+Gently place the beignets, 2 or 3 at a time, and cook for 2min30 per side.
 Check that the oil is still at the right temperature for the duration of cooking.
-French beignets take on color quickly* because of the high amount of sugar in the dough BUT you do need to fry them long enough so that they cook through.
+French beignets take on color quickly because of the high amount of sugar in the dough BUT you do need to fry them long enough so that they cook through.
 They will soften while cooling down so don’t worry about them being/looking overcooked.

-- Finish up !
+- Finish up!
 Carefully remove the beignets from the pan using a slotted spoon and drain them on the paper towels.
 Roll the beignets in sugar while they are still warm and a bit oily (the sugar will stick better) and place them on a cooling rack.
 Repeat the frying (check the oil temperature before cooking each batch), draining and rolling process until all of the beignets are ready.

 French beignets are best eaten the day they’re made but you can keep them in an airtight container for up to 2 days.